Real intersection theory (I): Regularization

 \begin{theorem} (G. de Rham) The operators $R_\epsilon, A_\epsilon$ exist. \end{theorem}

 \begin{proof} In the following we review the constructions of operators $R_\epsilon$ and $A_\epsilon$.
-The verification of conditions (1)-(6) is contained in [1].
-The evaluation of the current $T$ on a test form $\phi$ will be denoted by the symbol
+The verification of conditions (1)-(6) in [3] will be omitted.
+There are three steps in the construction.
+Step 1: Local construction.
+Construction in $\mathcal X=\mathbb R^m$.
+Step 2: Preparation.
+To prepare for the gluing process, convert the \quad operators to a bounded domain $B$ in $\mathbb R^m$ with boundary.